SuperElastix/SimpleElastix/README.md

   sitk.LabelStatisticsImageFilter(fixedImage, resultLabel)
 ```

 That was easy.
 The example demonstrates the efficiency of combining SimpleElastix's object oriented interface (the way we used elastix to register images) and procedural interface (the way we used transformix to warp labels) with SimpleITK (the way we computed statistics).
-For more examples, see below or the [Examples/SimpleElastix](https://github.com/kaspermarstal/SimpleElastix/tree/SimpleElastix/Examples/SimpleElastix "SimpleElastix examples") directory.
+For more examples, see below or the [Examples/SimpleElastix](Examples/SimpleElastix) directory.

-Another advantage of using SimpleElastix for your image registration tasks is that SimpleITK exposes convenient native ITK methods for manipulating data in the image coordinate system.
-For example, SimpleITK's `Image()` class gives you direct access to `GetDirection()`, `GetOrigin()`, `TransformContinuousIndexToPhysicalPoint()`, `TransformIndexToPhysicalPoint()` etc. of the underlying ITK implementation.

 ### Procedural Interface
 SimpleElastix provides a procedural inteface that aligns well with the design philosophy of SimpleITK and reduces registration to a one-liner.
 The procedural interface hides the elastix API's object oriented methods and directly invokes registration.